Temple of Cybele (Palatine)

+Description

 The temple was 33.18 metres deep, and its frontage 17.10 metres wide, accessed by steps of the same width.
 It was built in the prostyle hexastyle of the Corinthian order.
 The whole was supported by a massively walled, stucco-faced podium of irregular, thickly mortared tufa and peperino.
 A coin of Faustina the Elder is thought to show the same temple, with curved roof and a flight of steps.

 At the top of the steps is a statue of Cybele enthroned, with a turreted crown and lion attendants.
 This is consistent with a colossal, fragmentary statue of the goddess, found within the temple precincts.
 The goddess' meteoric stone may have been kept on a pedestal within the temple cella; or incorporated into the face of a statue and set on a pediment.
+This stone was known as the acus Matris Deum or the needle of Cybele, described by Servius as being "conical in shape, of a deep brown color" with the appearance of molten rock and sharp to a point.
+This acus is identified by Servius as a pignora imperii, one of the seven sacred objects which maintained imperial rule.

 The temple pediment is shown on the Ara Pietatis relief, which represents Magna Mater in aniconic mode; her empty throne and crown are flanked by two figures of Attis reclining on tympanons; and by two lions who eat from bowls, as if tamed by the goddess' unseen presence.

 The temple remained in use until the late 4th century.
 It was destroyed in 394 AD, on the orders of Emperor Theodosius I during the Persecution of pagans in the late Roman Empire.